 Chimney stacks

 Repair category 2

-Notes There are areas of weathered/eroded render evident.
+Notes There are sections of weathered rendered noted to the chimney stack.
+Maintenance should be anticipated.

 Roofing including roof space

 Repair category 2

 Notes The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
-The flat roof has a limited life only and will require regular maintenance and eventual renewal.
-There is moss growth noted to the roof coverings.
+There is builders debris noted within the roof void.